google/WebFundamentals/src/content/pt-br/tools/chrome-devtools/console/index.md

 ## Configurações adicionais

-Abra as configurações do DevTools, acesse a guia **General** e role a página até a seção **Console** para fazer configurações adicionais.
+Abra as configurações do DevTools, acesse a guia General e role a página até a seção **Console** para definir configurações adicionais do Console.

 ![Configurações do Console](images/console-settings.png)